see-mike-out/erie-documentation/docs/how-to-use/player.md

 ## Player Events

-As a player executes each queue element, it fires the following events
+As a player executes each queue element, it fires the following events.
+These events are primarliy designed for scheduling the recorder (a Chrome extension).

 ### Event `erieOnPlayQueue`